Thesis Statement: Definition, Types, and Writing Guide

 Also, a thesis statement can be explicit or implicit:

-- An implicit thesis statement does not state the main argument or claim of your essay.
-Such theses can be used in expository (informative) or narrative writing.
+• An implicit thesis does not state the main argument openly.
+Such approaches can be used in expository (informative) or narrative writing.

-Example of an implicit thesis statement:
+Example of an implicit thesis:

 The novel “To Kill a Mockingbird” is about a young girl, Scout, who learns about racism and injustice in her small town in Alabama during the 1930s.

-Characteristics of a strong thesis
+Characteristics of an effective thesis

 How to write a good thesis statement